[Updated] Solved: 13 lash extension treatment troubleshooting issues

 If you’re a mobile lash artist, these are small enough to carry around with you.
-“If you are in a situation where your humidity is too low or high, I would think about investing in a humidifier or dehumidifier,” she says.
+Hood agrees with Nichols in that “if you are in a situation where your humidity is too low or high, I would think about investing in a humidifier or dehumidifier”.

-4. Your salon temperature will affect adhesive too
+9. Your salon temperature will affect adhesive too

 “Your temperature should be between 18ºC and 22ºC to prevent your glue going gloopy and sticky,” says Hood.
 “The temperature being too low isn’t a major issue, but if you do like a really warm environment, you might want to consider changing your glue a lot more often than you would if your room was cooler,” she says.

 “I tend to have the temperature down a bit.
-If my client gets a little bit cold I’ll wrap them up in a blanket, and I also have the windows open as well to keep some fresh air.”
+If my client gets a little bit cold, I’ll wrap them up in a blanket, and I also have the windows open as well to keep some fresh air.”

 “I use about four glue dots every 20–30 minutes,” says Hood.
 “I don’t tend to use a ring because if I use a little dot, it’s fresher and you can keep changing it so you can keep it nice and fresh all the time.”

-And when you’re applying the glue, always dot in the middle.
+When you’re applying the glue, always dot in the middle.
 “That’s the part of the dot that’ll go off last, all around the sides of the glue dot will start to go off first,” she says.

 “I always dip right in the middle and not on the sides, because I know that is going to go gloopy quite quickly.”

-7. Reduce reactions with a nano-mister
+12. Reduce reactions with a nano-mister

 To reduce the risk of allergic reactions, a nano-mister can reduce the irritating effects of the adhesive.
 “If I’ve got a client who’s sensitive then I might use a nano-mister to shock the glue, just spraying over the eyelash extensions,” says Hood.